FepDev25/Estudio-libro-Hands-on-Machine-Learning-with-Scikit-Learn-Keras-TensorFlow/Part 01 The Fundamentals of Machine Learning/01 The Machine Learning Landscape/04_the_machine_learning_landscape.md

   - Benefit: Averaging all evaluations provides a much more accurate measure of performance.
   - Drawback: Training time is multiplied by the number of validation sets (computationally expensive).

-Here is the enhanced English version for your notes.
-I have structured it to clearly distinguish between the two types of errors, capturing the logic we discussed.

 ### Data Mismatch

 - The Context: